 Signs Your Furnace Is Broken

 Do you ever wonder how well your furnace is working?
-If you wake up on a cold winter night with no heat, it is obvious you’re in need of a furnace repair or replacement.
+If you wake up on a cold winter night with no heat, it is obvious you’re in need of a furnace repair.
 But what about other more subtle signs that you might have a broken furnace in need of replacing?
 Here are several indicators that it’s time to start planning for a new high-efficiency furnace!

 All home appliances will eventually reach the end of their lifespan.
 Quality made and properly maintained products will last longer, while cheaper made and neglected products will vary.